-Sherwood Park, AB. — Today, at a regularly scheduled Elk Island Public Schools (EIPS) Board of Trustees meeting, trustees formally elected by acclamation Trina Boymook as Board Chair.
-Additionally, Heather Wall was elected by acclamation as Vice-Chair.
-Both individuals will lead the Board of Trustees for the 2018-19 school year.
+Sherwood Park, AB. — Today, at a regularly scheduled Elk Island Public Schools (EIPS) Board of Trustees meeting, trustees formally elected by acclamation Trina Boymook as the Board Chair.
+Additionally, Colleen Holowaychuk was acclaimed the Vice-Chair.
+Both individuals will lead the Board of Trustees for the 2020-21 school year.

 Board Chair Boymook was first elected as an EIPS trustee in October 2013—representing residents in Sherwood Park.
-Prior to joining EIPS, she worked in several leadership roles including president of the Alberta School Councils’ Association (ASCA), chair of EIPS’ Committee of School Councils and a representative on various Alberta Education stakeholder advisory committees.
-Boymook is a vocal advocate for education and has worked diligently for years to ensure children and parent concerns are heard in the classroom, in schools and in the boardroom.
-This is Boymook’s sixth consecutive term as Board Chair.
+She also serves as vice-president of the Alberta School Boards Association.
+Boymook is a vocal advocate for education and has worked diligently for years to ensure child and parent concerns are heard in the classroom, in schools and in the boardroom.
+This is Boymook’s eighth consecutive term as Board Chair.

-“I’m honoured to be re-elected and want to thank my fellow trustees for their support as we begin a new year,” says Boymook.
-“Over the coming year, we’ll continue our work on enhancing public education and student learning environments, with a focus on promoting growth and success for all students within.”
+“I’m honoured to be re-elected and want to thank my fellow trustees for their support as we focus on a return to learning after almost six months,” says Boymook.
+“Over the coming year, as we work through the school re-entry, our focus will remain on the growth and success for all students.”

 At the meeting, the Board of Trustees also approved its regular Board meeting schedule, which is now available on the EIPS website.